HomeArticlesComparisonLTCG vs STCG Tax

 2. Tax-Loss Harvesting

 Unabsorbed losses carry forward for 8 years.
-This strategy is most powerful at financial year-end (January to March) when you have visibility on gains for the year.
+This strategy works best at financial year-end (January to March), once you have visibility on gains for the year.

 3. SGB for Gold Exposure

 Physical gold and gold ETFs sold after 24 months attract 12.5% LTCG.
-Sovereign Gold Bonds held to maturity (8 years) are completely tax-free on redemption — you pay zero capital gains tax.
-The interest on SGBs (2.5% per annum) is taxable as income, but the capital appreciation is exempt.
-For long-term gold allocation, SGBs are unambiguously tax-superior to ETFs or physical gold.
+Sovereign Gold Bonds held to maturity (8 years) are completely tax-free on redemption; you pay zero capital gains tax.
+The interest on SGBs (2.5% per annum) counts as taxable income, but the capital appreciation stays exempt.
+For long-term gold allocation, SGBs beat ETFs or physical gold on tax terms without much argument.

 4. Hold Property Minimum 2 Years

-STCG on real estate is taxed at slab rate — for someone in the 30% bracket, that is 31.2%.
-LTCG at 12.5% (post-2024 option) is less than half that rate.
-Even if the market opportunity looks right, holding a few more months to cross the 24-month mark can save a significant portion of your gain in tax.
+STCG on real estate gets taxed at slab rate, 31.2% for someone in the 30% bracket.
+LTCG at 12.5% (the post-2024 option) runs less than half that rate.
+Even when the market opportunity looks right, holding a few more months to cross the 24-month mark can save a large share of your gain in tax.

 5. Book Gains in Lower-Income Years

-For assets taxed at slab rate (debt funds, gold under 24 months, real estate STCG), timing the sale to a financial year when your other income is lower — a gap year, early retirement, a year with no salary — can drop you into a lower tax bracket and reduce the effective rate on the gain.
+For assets taxed at slab rate (debt funds, gold under 24 months, real estate STCG), timing the sale to a financial year when your other income runs lower, a gap year, early retirement, a year with no salary, can drop you into a lower tax bracket and reduce the effective rate on the gain.

 Key Terms